-Atatürk International Airport acts as the main gateway to the Istanbul region in Turkey.
-It was opened in 1924 and was formerly known as Yeşilköy International Airport.
-In 1980, it was renamed as Atatürk International Airport in the honour of Mustafa Kemal Atatürk, the first president of Turkey.
+Atatürk International Airport is the main gateway to the Istanbul region in Turkey.
+Opened in 1924, it was formerly known as Yeşilköy International Airport and was renamed as Atatürk International Airport in the honour of Mustafa Kemal Atatürk, the first president of Turkey, in 1980.

 The expansion works of the airport began with the expansion of the terminal building in 2004.
 It is being funded by TAV.